-- 287. To ensure that risks are well managed the project management and governance (Section III.A), Monitoring and Evaluation (Section III.D) fully take the management of environmental and social risks into account.
-In addition, an Environmental and Social Management System will be put in place to ensure fully compliance with the Adaptation Fund's ESP. - 288.
+- 292. To ensure that risks are well managed the project management and governance (Section III.A), Monitoring and Evaluation (Section III.D) fully take the management of environmental and social risks into account.
+In addition, an Environmental and Social Management System will be put in place to ensure fully compliance with the Adaptation Fund's ESP. - 293.
 The entire project has been screened and assessed against the 15 environmental and social principles as presented in Table 11.
-Risks screening of the project at design stage using the 15 principles of the AF's ESP.
-Table 11.
-Risks screening of the project at design stage using the 15 principles of the AF's ESP. in Section II.L. - 289.
+Risks screening of the project at design stage using the 15 principles of the AF's ESP. in Section II.L. - 294.
 Based on the risk identification and impact assessment in compliance with the environmental and social principles AF (Annex 14), different mitigation measures were defined and integrated into the project's environmental and management plan (Annex 15).